Mirliton is a nutritious fruit that can be prepared in many ways to make really delicious food.

 This is a simple mirliton recipe and anyone can easily make this to enjoy some delicious soup.

 All you need to do is boil the mirliton, remove and mash the flesh, then cook it with onion, celery, garlic, and shrimp.

 Season with pepper, salt, ground ginger, and basil, then stir in flour and chicken broth before letting it simmer for 30 minutes.

 Add some half-and-half and this mirliton soup is ready to be served!

 For restaurant-quality food, you’ve got to check out this seafood-stuffed mirliton recipe straight from Broussard’s restaurant in New Orleans.

-The stuffing is made with shrimp and lump crabmeat cooked in white wine and chopped dill, and then seasoned with salt and pepper.
+The stuffing is made with shrimp and lump crabmeat cooked in white wine and chopped dill, then seasoned with salt and pepper.

 It’s absolutely delicious and we highly recommend trying out this wonderful dish.

 Serve with rice and marinara sauce to complete this dish for an amazing meal!